Class Schedules and Catalog Background Image

 Required courses:

-ENGL 100Composition and Reading *4
+ENGL 100Composition and Reading4

 or ENGL 100H Composition and Reading (Honors)

-A2.
-Communication & Analytical Thinking
+1B.
+Oral Communication & Critical Thinking

 A minimum of 3 semester units is required.
 Select one course from any discipline.